HowToBamboo/starFighter/README.md

 "# starFighter"
 "# starFighter"

-\nSoon to be the greatest game ever created.
+Soon to be the greatest game ever created.